psalm/psalm.dev/inline/psalm-3-and-a-half.md

 ### Improved UX

-The latest version of Psalm now comes with a progress bar, created by iluuu1994 with help from weirdan and TysonAndre.
+The latest version of Psalm now comes with a progress bar, created by [Ilijia Tovilo](https://github.com/iluuu1994) with help from [Bruce Weirdan](https://github.com/weirdan) and [Tyson Andre](https://github.com/TysonAndre).
 It can be optionally disabled with `--no-progress`, and doesn’t show up when running as part of a CI pipeline (Travis, Jenkins, CircleCI etc.).

 ### Fixing bugs